Get started with custom source configuration types

 - The source configuration types can be loaded into Deployment Automation without restarting the server and can be used immediately in Deployment Automation components.

-To get started with creating a custom source configuration type:
+To get started with custom source configuration type:

 - Download the example project from